ouster-lidar/ouster-sdk/python/docs/examples.rst

 Each config parameter corresponds directly to the sensor configuration parameters available on the sensor.

-You can run the above code on a sensor as follows:
+You can run the above code, captured in the `configure-sensor`_ example, as follows:

 .. tabs::

-    .. code-tab:: console Linux x64/macOS
+    .. code-tab:: console Linux/macOS

         $ python3 -m ouster.sdk.examples.client $SENSOR_HOSTNAME configure-sensor